-Finally, we perform some sensitivity analysis to determine the influence of parameters A, k, γ and a on R_0 .
-From Fig. 4.4(a), it is obvious that when A is less than 226,890, R_0 can be less than 1.
+Finally, we perform some sensitivity analysis to determine the influence of parameters A, k, $\gamma$ and a on $R_0$ .
+From Fig. 4.4(a), it is obvious that when A is less then 226,890, $R_0$ can be less than 1.
 However, the annual birth population of dogs can achieve 400,000 or more in China.
 This indicates that human rabies in China cannot be eradicated if the birth number of dogs cannot be controlled under 2 million.